Yahoo to shut down Maps, some other services

 Mayer has been under pressure to make quicker progress in strengthening the company's media and advertising business.

-Yahoo is scaling back mail support on the built-in Mail app for older versions of Apple Inc's (AAPL.O) iPhone operating system, Maimon said on Thursday.
+Yahoo is scaling back mail support on the built-in Mail app for older versions of Apple Inc's iPhone operating system, Maimon said on Thursday. (bit.ly/1AQlViA)

 Yahoo said the Philippines homepage would be shuttered.
 It will also close Yahoo Music services in France and Canada and Yahoo Movies in Spain.